HyakkimaruPY/Hanzi-Reader/README.md

 This project is meant to stay simple, useful and accessible.

-You can use it, study it, modify it and improve it for personal, educational and non-commercial purposes.
+You can use it, study it, modify it and share it for personal, educational and non-commercial purposes.

 Please do not take this project and resell it as a paid clone.